 - Salt & pepper

-- In a small pot add orange juice and bring to a boil.
-Add cranberries, and remove from heat.
+- In a small pot over high heat mix together orange juice and cranberries.
+Bring to a boil, remove from heat.
 Set aside for about 15 minutes to plump.
-Strain and set liquid aside.
+Strain and set aside reserving liquid.

-- Heat a large frying pan and add walnuts.
-Stir regularly and cook for a couple minutes ensuring not to burn.
+- Over medium high heat add walnuts to a saucepan.
+Stir regularly for a couple minutes to ensure they do not burn.
 Turn off heat and add maple syrup – it will sizzle.
-Stir nuts around to fully coat and pour onto parchment lined sheet and let cool for about 10 minutes.
-Once cooled break apart.
+Stir nuts to fully coat and pour onto parchment lined sheet while still hot.
+Let cool.